 The Silo Controversy

-Everyone agrees that it's important to have strong content organized into relevant categories that is bundled together by internal links.
+Everyone agrees that it's important to have strong content organized into relevant categories that is bundled together by internal links (with the help of internal linking tools).
 But there are a few disagreements on the nitty gritty.

 Some say that it's best to only have internal links within your categories.
 If your site is about home living and you have a category on interior design, you should never link to your category on kitchen gear.
 Advocates for this method say that banning internal links across categories helps Google spend more crawl time in your category.
 Google sees more of your topical authority.